PawelRosikiewicz/Python/README.md

 # Python
-Here are materials that I created to learn/teach Python for Data Science &amp; Machine Learning
+Here _____X are materials that I created to learn/teach Python for Data Science &amp; Machine Learning